7 Full-Body Moves You Can Do at HomeArticle posted in: Fitness

-Ready to begin your full body workout?
+Ready to begin your full-body home workout?
 Be sure to read through the exercise instructions below and practice the movements before “starting” your workout.
-Go slowly with this workout until you’re comfortable with the full body movements and then pick up your pace.
+Go slowly with this workout until you’re comfortable with the full-body movements and then pick up your pace.
 Proper form is more important—and effective—than speed.

 1. Jumping Jacks

 Stand up straight with your feet together and abs engaged.
 Jump your feet out to the sides and bring your arms up over your head simultaneously.
 Jump again, lowering your hands and bringing your feet together.
 As you jump, distribute your weight throughout the foot (eventually landing on the heels) to reduce the impact on your ankles, hips and knees.
 Keep your knees relaxed, never locked.
 Repeat 12 times.